galadril/Domoticz-Quatt-Plugin/README.md

 * Open the Domoticz web interface.
 * Go to Setup > Hardware.
-* Add a new hardware with type Quatt Discovery.
+* Add a new hardware with under the type Quatt.
 * Set the Scan interval (in seconds) for how often the plugin should scan for Quatt devices.
 * Save and close the dialog.